Masuria: Kingdom of Prussia

 The region became part of the Kingdom of Prussia with the coronation of King Frederick I of Prussia in 1701 in Königsberg.
 Masuria became part of a newly created administrative province of East Prussia upon its creation in 1773.
 The name Masuria began to be used officially after new administrative reforms in Prussia after 1818.
 Masurians referred to themselves during that period as "Polish Prussians" or as "Staroprusaki" (Old Prussians) During the Napoleonic Wars and Polish national liberation struggles, in 1807, several towns of northern and eastern Masuria were taken over by Polish troops under the command of generals Jan Henryk Dąbrowski and Józef Zajączek.
 Some Masurians showed considerable support for the Polish uprising in 1831, and maintained many contacts with Russian-held areas of Poland beyond the border of Prussia, the areas being connected by common culture and language; before the uprising people visited each other's country fairs and much trade took place, with smuggling also widespread.
 Nevertheless, their Lutheran belief and a traditional adherence to the Prussian royal family kept Masurians and Poles separated.
 Some early writers about Masurians - like Max Toeppen - postulated Masurians in general as mediators between German and Slav cultures.

-Germanisation policies in Masuria included various strategies, first and foremost they included attempts to propagate the German language and to eradicate the Polish (Masurian) language as much as possible; German became the obligatory language in schools from 1834 on.
-The Lutheran churches and their vicars principally exerted their spiritual care in Masurian as concerned to Masurian mother tongue parishioners.
+Germanisation policies in Masuria included various strategies, first and foremost they included attempts to propagate the German language and to eradicate the Polish language as much as possible; German became the obligatory language in schools from 1834 on.
+In 1813 the old Polish school in Ełk, founded in 1546, was transformed into a German gymnasium.
+Fryderyk Tymoteusz Krieger, superintendent of the school, actively defended the rights of local Poles to use the Polish language, becoming the first pastor in Masuria to protest against the initiated Germanization of Polish schools in the region.
+Prussian authorities launched investigations against Krieger three times.
+Polish people who had acquired knowledge of the German language, including children whose parents did not speak German, were officially classified as ethnic Germans by the authorities, and were denied the right to attend Polish church services.
+In 1836, a synod was organized in Olecko which protested against Germanization policies.
+The synod's protest was signed by all the pastors in the Olecko County, and its arguments were later used by the well-known defenders of the Polish language in Masuria, Gustaw Gizewiusz and Krzysztof Celestyn Mrongovius.
+The protests were successful, however, the campaign of Germanization was resumed in 1865 and later intensified.
+The Lutheran churches and their vicars principally exerted their spiritual care in Polish as concerned to Polish mother tongue parishioners.